 Aaron Carroll has been a resident of Richmond since his return to the US in 2009 after being on staff with an international college ministry for six years.
-It was through this ministry, while a student at UNC-Charlotte, that Aaron came to a saving knowledge of Christ and understood what it meant to make Christ Lord of his life and help others to do the same through the church.
+It was through this ministry, while a student at UNC-Charlotte, that Aaron understood what it meant to make Christ Lord of his life and help others to do the same.
 Aaron got connected with Area 10 after a family member suggested he attend, he stayed at Area 10 because he loves the way this church seeks to play such a vital and loving role in the City of Richmond.

-Aaron met his wife Ashley through Area 10 and was married in 2011.
-They currently have two kids.
-Over the years his service in the church has varied as he has volunteered on the finance team, as a small group leader, in the children's ministry and presently, as an Area 10 elder.
-He values the church deeply and the role it serves in the life of a Christian.
+Aaron and his wife Ashley met at Area 10 and have two boys.
+Over the years he has served with frontline, small groups and children's ministry.
 When he is not spending time with family outdoors you can find him enjoying Manchester United Football or Carolina Basketball.

-Chris Obenshain was born in RVA, grew up in the Star City of Roanoke, Virginia, and has lived all over the Commonwealth.
+Chris Obenshain was born in Richmond, grew up in the Star City of Roanoke, Virginia, and has lived all over the Commonwealth.
 He moved back to Richmond in 2010 and shortly thereafter began attending Area 10.
-Over the past 5 years, Chris has served Area 10 as a small group leader, doing announcements on Sunday morning, as a member of the Prayer Team, and on two mission trips to Vietnam.
+Chris has served as a small group leader, Prayer Team member, and on mission teams to Vietnam.
 Chris was drawn to Area 10 by its mission of sharing and showing God's love for this City and fulfilling that mission is what motivates him as an elder.
-Chris accepted Christ at the age of 7 and was baptized at First Baptist Church here in Richmond.
-Though his personal journey of faith has seen its fair share of ups and downs, Chris is grateful for the friends and family that God has strategically placed in his life as examples of faithful obedience to the Lord.
-He is also grateful and blessed beyond measure by the love of his fiancé, who he met at Area 10, and to whom he will be married this fall.
+Chris accepted Christ at the age of 7 and though his personal journey of faith has seen its fair share of ups and downs.
+He is grateful for the friends and family that God has strategically placed in his life as examples of faithful obedience to the Lord.
+He's also grateful and blessed beyond measure by the love of his wife, Jennifer, who he met at Area 10, and their son.

 Keith Polarek grew up in Hampton Roads region of Virginia, lived all over the state (Norfolk, Alexandria, Lynchburg) and moved to Richmond in 2005.
 Having met Chris and Abby while their kids played youth soccer, Keith served on the launch teams of Cartwheels & Coffee (summer 2008) and a few months later, Area 10 Church.
-Since then, Keith has served in a variety of roles, mostly in the areas of small group facilitation, Area 10 Global Missions, Site Expansion, and Elder.
-Keith was drawn to Chris and Abby’s vision for a new local body that served by Loving God and others “Beyond Reason” (the same way God first loved us).
+Since then, Keith has served in a variety of roles including small group facilitation and A10 Global.
 While growing up in church, it wasn’t until he was 17 that Keith began following Jesus.
-Keith’s daughter, Reagan (age 14) is active in Area 10 Youth and attends Veritas School in Richmond’s North side.
-Issues close to Keith’s heart are promoting awareness, prayer, and support for persecuted Christians globally, cultural engagement from a distinctively Christian worldview, and actively promoting the Unity of God’s Church in and around the Richmond region.
-As the years pass he and Reagan continue to seek God as they continuously find the depth of God’s grace knows no end.
+Keith’s daughter, Reagan, is active in Area 10 Students and attends Veritas.
+Issues close to Keith’s heart are promoting awareness, prayer, and support for persecuted Christians globally, cultural engagement from a distinctively Christian worldview, and actively promoting the unity of God’s Church in and around the Richmond region.